Grammar / B2 Grammar lessons and exercises / Distancing: Expressions and passive of reporting verbs / Page 3

 Apparently

-• Apparently, the new prime minister isn’t going to visit Cuba until the end of May.
+• Apparently, the new prime minister will not visit Cuba until the end of May.

 Allegedly